Skip to Content

 2 individual indian spiced cottage pies in purple le creuset casseroles on a tarnished metal tray with a spoonful ready to eat, steamed broccoli in the back with curry powder in a black dish all on an old mahogany table.

 The trick is to introduce it gradually, start with something that feels familiar and add a little spice to it.
-Our Indian Cottage Pie is a great example of this.
+My Indian Cottage Pie is a great example of this.
 Taking a traditional meat pie that we are all familiar with and giving it a spicy twist.

 Grey bowl filled with chicken pilaf garnished with fresh parsley and half a lemon

-Our Chicken Pilaf contains lots of spice, but no chilli heat.
+Chicken Pilaf contains lots of spice, but no chilli heat.
 The nuts in this dish add crunch but can be left out if you would prefer.

 How to swap the weekend takeaway for fakeaway?